Eric L. Walters

 We have many opportunities in the Walters Lab.

-Whether you are interested in pursuing postdoctoral studies, graduate studies, field assistant positions on one of my projects, volunteer opportunities in my lab in Norfolk, Virginia, or undergraduate opportunities; we have something for you.
-Please stop by my office or send me an email and we can talk more.
+I will consider those seeking postdoctoral studies, graduate studies, field assistant positions, volunteer opportunities, foreign exchange positions, or undergraduate research.
+Please stop by my office (in Virginia August-March, in California April-July), or send me an email and we can talk more.

 1. Graduate Studies